Welcome to Birch Class

 Things to know...

---> PE will be on a Wednesday (indoors) and Thursday (outdoors) with our focus being 'Ball skills'.
-Later in the Spring term, we will be welcoming Ineke to Birch Class, who will be delivering weekly balance bike sessions.
+--> PE will be on a Wednesday (indoors) and Friday (outdoors) with our focus being 'Multi skills'.

 Birch Class participated in a firework colouring competition hosted by Tixover Care Home.
 Oliver's nanny presented certificates and a book for our winning entries and everyone received a generous gesture of thanks for their contribution to the competition.
 The children were all very excited and congratulated one another with kindness.
 Well done, Birch Class!